-Tuition, State aid deducted Board, 40 weeks 80 Furnished rooms, including light and heat Books and incidentals or to use time needed for study and recreation in preparing meals.
-Students contemplating boarding themselves must consult the Principal before engaging rooms.
+Tuition, State aid deducted

+Board, 40 weeks 80

+Furnished rooms, including light and heat : .
+18

+Books and incidentals 18

+\$146

-Students who board themselves can materially lessen the expenses; but it is to be remembered that it is false economy for students to deny themselves wholesome, nutritious food,
+Students who board themselves may possibly lessen the expenses; but it is to be remembered that it is false economy for students to deny themselves wholesome, nutritious food, or to use time needed for study and recreation in preparing meals.
+Students contemplating boarding themselves must consult the Principal before engaging rooms, and no women students shall be permitted to room or board outside of the dormitories who do not receive their general supplies and provisions from home.